MKInstrument ClassMKInstruments are the agents through

 The noteUpdate is forwarded to all the active

-that received the
+MKSynthPatches (within the MKSynthInstrument that received the

-'s parameters are
+The MKNote's parameters are

-stored in the MKSynthInstrument
+stored in the MKSynthInstrument's update

 state.

-has an update
+Every MKSynthInstrument has an update

 state.
-When a MKSynthInstrument
+When a MKSynthInstrument begins a new

 phrase, the parameters in the update state are merged into the

-that initiated the phrase (always a
+MKNote that initiated the phrase (always a

 noteOn, whether by nature or due to a noteDur split).
 The update